 - Particular barrel size and style chart for Dry, Curly, Thick/Coarse Hair

-- How to Style Your Hair
+- How to Style Your Naturally Curly Hair

-Our Top Pick for Dry, Curly, Thick/Coarse Hair
+This is our top pick for Dry, Curly, Thick/Coarse Hair

 Hot Tools® Tourmaline Tools 1 1/2″ Curling Iron (#2102)